A pdf version of this policy can be found here

 - resource management

-Guideline: The library manager should seek support to actively liaise with senior management and key stakeholders throughout the organisation to ensure the library understands client needs and provides a relevant library service.
+Guideline: The library manager should pro-actively liaise with senior management and key stakeholders throughout the organisation to ensure the library understands business requirements and client needs and provides a relevant information service.
+The library should identify advocates for the service and solicit feedback on a regular basis to ensure relevancy.

 1.4 Performance measurement